Raffi-001/wicastr-html-example/README.md

-# wicastr-html-example
+# WICASTR HTML EXAMPLE
-Example html application for WICASTR cloud
+This is a simple html page to serve as an example for Getting Started section of WICASTR application development documentation.